logfellow/logstash-logback-encoder/PROCESS.md

 2. Contains a commit message that starts with `[release]`

-The [build workflow](.github/workflows/build.yml) sees `[release]` in the commit message and use the `maven-release-plugin` to perform the release.
+The [build workflow](.github/workflows/build.yml) sees `[release]` in the commit message and uses the `maven-release-plugin` to perform the release.
 The `maven-release-plugin` strips the `-SNAPSHOT` from the pom version, performs the release, and bumps the version to the next `-SNAPSHOT` version.